krolow/Attach/README.markdown

 # Attach 1.0

-Attach is a CakePHP 2.0 Plugin, that make your upload a simple task!
+Attach is a CakePHP 2.0 Plugin, that makes uploads a simple task!

-Attach contains one behavior that do everything for you, upload your file, resize your image.
+Attach contains a behavior that does everything for you, uploads your file, and resizes your images.

 ## Requirements